 Psalm 8, likewise, shows a distinction and that man is a special case--made a little lower than the angels, yet crowned with glory and honor.

 One other thing, who are we to judge angels but for some special quality given to us by God?
 (1 Cor.
 6:3).

 I understand your concern.
 Can we at least agree angels are indeed rational sentient moral beings unlike dogs who are not capable of making moral choices.
-If so it follows men are lower than angels in that The man Christ Jesus was made "lower" than angels, and this "lower" is not IMO speaking only of the physical nature.
+If so it follows men are lower than angels in that The man Christ Jesus was made "lower" than angels, and this "lower" is not in my opinion speaking only of the physical nature.
 I know we both agree man has a spiritual side, but we men are a lower "class" of being than the angels.

 Also I would like to point out a proper understanding of being made in His image has nothing to do with the properties that God holds separately to Himself which most Christians think they have.